 “At one point, when I was flat on the ground, the first man tried to pick me up, threatening to throw me off the bridge into the river.

 “I thought I was a goner but he couldn’t seem to do it.”

-“After a pause, I was threatened that if I was to report it, they said that they knew people and they would attempt to cause me harm – so I said I wasn’t going to do anything or report it.
+“After a pause, I was threatened that if I was to report it, that they ‘knew people’ and they would attempt to cause me harm – so I said I wasn’t going to do anything or report it.

-Following another short struggle, and after being knocked to the ground for the third time, Chris eventually managed to make a break.
+Following another short struggle, and after being knocked to the ground for the third time, Chris eventually managed to break away from his attackers.
 He believes that they were under the influence of drugs or alcohol.

 He said: “I ran at full pelt the best that I could and didn’t bother looking back.
 I managed to get away and I remember passing some people.